-ETSI GR PDL 030 V0.0.1 (2024-03)
+ETSI GR PDL 030 V0.0.2 (2024-04)

-Trust in Telecom System
+Permissioned Distributed Ledger; Trust in Telecom System

 Disclaimer

 The present document has been produced and approved by the Permissioned Distributed Ledger ETSI Industry Specification Group (ISG) and represents the views of those members who participated in this ISG.
 It does not necessarily represent the views of the entire ETSI membership.